SEC Warns Nigerians Against Investing in 6 Companies, Mentions Their Names

 Sapphire Scents Limited, posing as an Investment Adviser/Fund Manager without SEC registration, promotes unregistered investment schemes.
 SEC warns against engaging with Sapphire Scents Limited, emphasising the importance of verifying companies' statuses before investing.

-Nigerians are asked to do due diligence before investing Photo credit: Nurphoto
+SEC asks Nigerians to do due diligence before investing and warns them against investing in CMTrading, Sapphire Scents Limited, and Sapphire Scents Limited.
+Photo credit: Nurphoto

 Source: Getty Images